joaomanojr/wormvars/README.md

 # Further work:

-- Actually populate tests showing a functional structure.
-  - must use protothreads infrastructure.
-  - mock actual HW accesses as a static lib to be used on tests.
-- Improve documentation.
-  - add diagrams.
-  - put some examples on defragmentation.
+- Improve documentation: add examples on defragmentation.
 - Check wrote info reading again before invalidate former fd.
 (May be implemented on upper levels but still dangerous since it is up to RAM to keep info if write fails...).
 Better to create a wrapper to check newer info prior to make older invalid.